-New controls will be placed on the movement of goods between the EU and UK, and UK businesses involved in the export of plants, plant material and machinery to the EU may need to adapt their working practices.
-The changes below will apply from 1st January 2021:
+On 1st January 2021 new rules were placed on the movement of goods between the United Kingdom (UK) and European Union (EU) - but also between the UK and Northern Ireland.
+Businesses involved in the export of plants, plant material and machinery need to adapt their working practices accordingly.

-All regulated products listed below, exported from England, Scotland or Wales to the EU, will be subject to EU import controls:
+All regulated products listed below, exported from England, Scotland or Wales to the EU and Northern Ireland, will be subject to EU rules:

 - root and tubercle vegetables